Did you know that there are at least 10 different types of load testing? Find out which works for you →

 Security Best Practices During Migration

-• Access Management: Implement Role-Based Access Control (RBAC).
+• Access Management: Use Role-Based Access Control (RBAC) to limit user privileges.

 Security Checklist

-• Monitor Activity: Enable auditing and threat detection.
+• Monitor Activity: Leverage auditing and threat detection services (e.g., Azure Defender for SQL).

 Integrating QA and Load Testing into the Migration Process